-- are not enough, as enterprises are increasingly operating across the edge and hybrid cloud ecosystems.
-Privacy by Design needs to be the standard with proactive protection and built-in postbreach remedial measures. - Share Your Data Privacy defaults should be applied with the user's consent before data sharing.
-Moreover, secure data sharing should be enabled through hardware-based security or data anonymization when data is shared across employees, customers, or partners. - Monetize, Audit, and Delete Data - Enterprise-ready data sets will have to be generated for training and learning of Al models.
+- Share Your Data Privacy defaults should be applied with the user's consent before data sharing.
+Moreover, secure data sharing should be enabled through hardware-based security or data anonymization when data is shared across employees, customers, or partners. - Monetize, Audit, and Delete Data Enterprise-ready data sets will have to be generated for training and learning of AI models.
 These ready-to-use data sets need regulatory audits and secure disposition post usage.